SethCram/book-club/README.md

         proxy_cache_bypass $http_upgrade;
     }
     ```
+15. Verify the syntax of the nginx config file is okay and start nginx using it
+    ```sh
+    sudo nginx -t
+    sudo service nginx restart
+    ```
+16. Login to MongoDB Atlas and go "Security" > "Network Access" > "Add IP Address", then add the elastic public IP of the AWS EC2 instance (visible under EC2 instance details)
+17. Verify the website is live through navigating to the public IP address using a browser (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
-15. Create an account and register a subdomain and its corresponding "www." at http://freedns.afraid.org/menu/
+18. Create an account and register a subdomain and its corresponding "www." at http://freedns.afraid.org/menu/ (make sure they're linked to the EC2 instance's public IP)
-16. Setup nginx to accept traffic from the domain name
+19. Setup nginx to accept traffic from the domain name
     ```sh
     sudo vi /etc/nginx/sites-available/default
     ```